Yesterday was Evan’s 4th birthday! Here is an overview of the cake, food, and decorations.

-I got the idea for Fruit Lightsabers and Vader Veggies from Clean and Scentsible.
-Chad was in charge of the grill and made Han Burgers and Hot Dogs.
-I also served crackers with a variety of cheese, pretzels, Ranch Dip for the vegetables, Honey Cinnamon Yogurt Dip for the fruit, “Death Star” Brigadeiros (used dark cocoa powder to make them darker), shortbread cookies, and “Boba Fet-ta Pasta Salad (Greek-Style Pasta Salad with Orzo).
+I also served crackers with a variety of cheese, pretzels, Ranch Dip for the vegetables, Honey Cinnamon Yogurt Dip for the fruit, “Death Star” Brigadeiros (used dark cocoa powder to make them darker), shortbread cookies, and “Boba Fet-ta Pasta Salad” (Greek-Style Pasta Salad with Orzo).

-Lola made Pancit (Filipino noodles for long life) and Lumpia (Egg rolls).
+Lola made Pancit (noodles) and Lumpia (Egg rolls).
 They were a huge favorite, particularly with Claire.

 I gave Evan the BB-8 cake topper for blowing out the candle (attached to a skewer with tape for the “thumbs-up” flame).
 BB-8 is currently his favorite character.
 After blowing out the candle, he was more interested in playing and rearranging the fondant than eating his cake.

-For party favors, my stepmom put together these R2-D2 craft sets from Mom Inspired Life.
+For party favors, my stepmom put together these R2-D2 craft sets from Fun Learning for Kids.

 It was such a great day.
 Happy Birthday Evan!